 The calculated monthly change in unconfined aquifer storage volumes has been provided as Figures 6.1, 6.2 and 6.3 of the ARP.
-Based on measurements through April 12, 2021, the ARP indicates that the change in Unconfined Aquifer storage was -1,187,697 acre-feet on an accumulated month basis.
-As described in the ARP, the 5-year running average of the accumulated change in storage through December 1, 2020 was -1,073,752 acre-feet.
-The December 1, 2020 5-year running average of the accumulated change value was 673,752 acre-feet below the lowest goal level.
+Based on measurements through March 11, 2022, the ARP indicates that the change in Unconfined Aquifer storage was -1,249,255 acre-feet on an accumulated month basis.
+As described in the ARP, the 5-year running average of the accumulated change in storage through December 1, 2021 was -1,102,880 acre-feet.
+The December 1, 2021 5-year running average of the accumulated change in storage value was 702,880 acre-feet below the lowest goal level.
+In 2022, the aquifer lost ±32,016 acre-feet.

-The Second Amended PWM states that "[a]ll measurements used to gauge success in reaching Unconfined Aquifer Storage goals will be based on a fiveyear running average of annual storage levels derived from the average of monthly levels" (Second Amended PWM at 3.4.7).
-In 2020, the aquifer lost \pm 115,379 acre-feet.
-The Subdistrict attributed this to the lack of snowpack and missing monsoons.
-The highest enrollment in all Subdistrict fallowing programs occurred last year, helping to reduce the drawdown on the aquifer.
-Subdistrict members are seeking to enroll in fallowing programs again this year, anticipating only an average water supply prediction.
+The Second Amended PWM states that "[a]ll measurements used to gauge success in reaching Unconfined Aquifer Storage goals will be based on a five-year running average of annual storage levels derived from the average of monthly levels" (Second Amended PWM at 3.4.7).